makrai/notes/liu2205-ia3-few-shot-param-eff-finet.md

 # 1 Intro

-* in-context learning (ICL) popularized by [3, 4] is , which induces a model to perform a downstream task by inputting prompted examples
+* in-context learning (ICL) popularized by [3, 4] induces a model to perform a downstream task by inputting prompted examples
-  * Few-shot prompting converts a small collection of input-target pairs into (typically) human-understandable instructions and examples [3, 4], along with a single unlabeled example for which a prediction is desired.
-Notably,
+  * Few-shot prompting converts a small collection of input-target pairs into (typically) human-understandable instructions and examples [3, 4], along with a single unlabeled example for which a prediction is desired
   * requires no gradient-based training and therefore allows a single model to immediately perform a wide variety of tasks.
 Performing ICL therefore solely relies on the capabilities that a model learned during pre-training
   * a great deal of recent interest in ICL methods [5–10]
-* drawbacks.
-First,
+* drawbacks
   * processing all prompted input-target pairs for every pred incurs
   * typically produces inferior performance compared to fine-tuning [4]
   * the exact formatting of the prompt (including the wording [11] and ordering